pratikkarbhal/OpenCV-Vehicle_Tracker/README.md

 #

-Some other useful applications of Code can be in Keeping tracks of objects on conveyor belt, Counting people in certain area, other traffic scenarios, etc.
+Some other useful applications of Code can be in Keeping tracks of objects on conveyor belt, Cheacking Object Trajectory, Counting people in certain area, other traffic scenarios, etc.